› Budget101 Discussion List Archives › Budget101 Discussion List › Advice on mutual funds

 They will also let you pay

-1.99 for the access fee on the days you use your phone and this will give you unlimited nights and weekends for free, ten cents a minute otherwise.If you are serious about saving money, you will accurately and realistically analyze when you use minutes, and how many minutes you use, and how many days of the month you use them..
+1.99 for the access fee on the days you use your phone and this will give you unlimited nights and weekends for free, ten cents a minute otherwise.Hope this helps if you were still looking,

 Brandon